mtanabe-sj/Maximilians-Hex-Tab/README.md

 };
 ```

 The class defines _AutoComRel_ smart pointers as member objects to maintain references on a scan site interface and scan data interface that are passed in when the Tab calls its _Init_ method.
 The interfaces are released when the _Term_ method is called.
+The class also defines a BSTR wrapper object _msg_ to hold an error phrase to be set by _Scan_ if the scan operation fails.

 ```C++
 STDMETHODIMP ScanServerImpl::Init(IHexDumpScanSite *ScanSite, IHexDumpScanData *SourceData)